 Ensure you leave the plastic guider under your dog's chin.
 This is absolutely vital.
 If this plastic guider is not kept under the chin, the Canny Collar will not function correctly.

 When your dog starts pulling on the lead, apply gentle backward pressure.
 Instant release of the pressure occurs when he stops pulling.
 This pressure and release system is the key to using your Canny Collar correctly as your dog trains himself to stop pulling.

-When letting your dog off lead, the Canny Collar can be left on him by removing the slip line from his snout and pulling it out fully.
-Cross the slip line behind his head and drop it either side of his head as shown.
+When letting your dog off lead, the Canny Collar can be left on him by removing the nose band from his snout and pulling it out fully.
+Cross the nose band behind his head and drop it either side of his head as shown.

 Bring the D rings together to meet underneath his chin and use one or two of the optional carabiner clips to secure the D rings together.
 Never fasten your lead to the carabiners.

 When walking your dog, your lead should be kept short but loose so you can control him quickly and easily.
-An extendable lead, or similar dog training equipment, is not recommended for use with the Canny Collar as the slip line may not remain in place on your dog's snout.
+An extendable lead, or similar dog training equipment, is not recommended for use with the Canny Collar as the nose band may not remain in place on your dog's snout.

 Walking with a Canny Collar

 Put the Canny Collar on and go for a walk immediately.
 Keep your lead short but loose when walking and aim to have your dog in the 'heel' position.
 Using a shorter lead will make this easier, around 120cm length is ideal.
 Give him plenty of vocal praise when he begins walking well.